MicrosoftDocs/learn/learn-pr/azure/create-azure-ad-test-environment/includes/5-summary.md

 - No users are in the Azure AD tenant, except one global administrator who will delete the organization.
 You must delete any other users before you can delete the organization.
 - If users are synchronized from on-premises, turn off the sync first.
 You must delete the users in the cloud organization by using the Azure portal or Azure PowerShell cmdlets.
 - No applications are in the organization.
 You must remove any applications before you can delete the organization.
-- No multifactor authentication providers are linked to the organization.
+- No multi-factor authentication providers are linked to the organization.
 - No subscriptions for any Microsoft Online Services offerings (such as Azure, Microsoft 365, or Azure AD Premium) are associated with the organization.
 - For example, if a default Azure AD tenant was created for you in Azure, you can't delete this organization if your Azure subscription still relies on it for authentication.
 You also can't delete a tenant if another user has associated an Azure subscription with it.